HrBingR/BookHaven/README.md

   Python Flask is used as the backend framework, coupled with Gunicorn as the lightweight web server for efficient request handling, and Celery to perform asynchronous tasks.
 - **Supports Multiple Databases**
   Compatible with MySQL, PostgreSQL, or SQLite for storing metadata.
+- **Supports CloudFlare Access**
+  Has a flag to bypass the login screen when making use of CloudFlare Access.
+See `.env.example` for details.
+- **OIDC Support**
+  Allows for the configuration of OIDC for new user registration, and for existing users.

 ## Deployment
 ### Docker